puristajs/purista/website/src/handbook/10_insights.md

 The principal id should be some technical user id and not something like an email, as it might be logged.
 It is recommended to use the message principal id for any authentication/authorization, because this way, there is no need to look into message payload, which might be encrypted or not present.

-The principal id is propaged down - like the trace id - in the whole process flow.
+The principal id is propagated down - like the trace id - in the whole process flow.
 So it will be available in subscriptions and function invocations.

 ## Message structure